MIDFIELDR/midfieldr/docs/reference/order_multiway.md

 - ratio_of:

-  Character vector with the names (in quotes) of the numerator and denominator columns that produced the quantitative variable, required when `method` is "percent".
+  Character vector with the names of the numerator and denominator columns that produced the quantitative variable, required when `method` is "percent".
 Names can be in any order; the algorithm assumes that the parameter with the larger column sum is the denominator of the ratio.

 ## Value

+Data frame with the following properties:

+- Data frame class is preserved.
+Groups and keys are not preserved.

+- Rows are preserved.

+- Column specified by `quantity` is converted to type double.

-A data frame in `data.table` format with the following properties: rows are preserved; columns specified by `categories` are converted to factors and ordered; the column specified by `quantity` is converted to type double; other columns are preserved with the exception that columns added by the function overwrite existing columns of the same name (if any); grouping structures are not preserved.
-The added columns are:
+- Columns specified by `categories` are converted to factors and ordered.

+- Other columns are preserved with the exception that columns added by the function overwrite existing columns of the same name (if any).

-- `CATEGORY_median` columns (when ordering method is "median"):
+- Two new columns `CATEGORY_median` added when method is "median."

-  Numeric.
-Two columns of medians of the quantitative variable grouped by the categorical variables.
+  Numeric medians of the quantitative variable grouped by the categorical variables.
 The `CATEGORY` placeholder in the column name is replaced by a category name from the `categories` argument.
 For example, suppose `categories = c("program", "people")` and `method = "median"`.
 The two new column names would be `program_median` and `people_median.`

-- `CATEGORY_QUANTITY` columns (when ordering method is "percent"):
+- Two new columns `CATEGORY_QUANTITY` added when method is "percent."

-  Numeric.
-Two columns of percentages based on the same ratio that produces the quantitative variable except grouped by the categorical variables.
+  Numeric percentages based on the same ratio that produces the quantitative variable except grouped by the categorical variables.
 The `CATEGORY` placeholder in the column name is replaced by a category name from the `categories` argument; the `QUANTITY` placeholder is replaced by the quantitative variable name in the `quantity` argument.
-For example, suppose `categories = c("program", "people")`, and `quantity = "grad_rate"`, and `method = "percent"`.
-The two new column names would be `program_grad_rate` and `people_grad_rate.`
+  For example, suppose `quantity = "grad_rate"`,
+  `categories = c("program", "people")`, and `method = "percent"`.
+The
+  two new column names would be `program_grad_rate` and `people_grad_rate.`

 ## Details